 The client relationship should exist outside the gym, whether it be for individual chats or group conversations with other gym members or even on a Facebook group.

-However, social media will never replace specialized fitness software.
-These go further than your usual social networks.
+However, social media can’t replace specialized fitness software.
+This allows you to go further than your usual social networks.

 Aside from custom-made profiles and interest groups, you can keep track of your gym members’ progress without all the distraction from ads or messages from your competitors, like they would on Facebook for instance.